katsully/flask-demo/README.md

 ## Accessing your Flask App on your Mobile Device
+You can access a Flask App from any other device that is on the same network.

 1. Make sure your computer running the flask app and mobile device are on the same network